kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 Since swap provisioning is out of scope of this proposal, this enhancement poses low risk to Kubernetes clusters that will not enable swap.

+#### Existing use cases of Swap

+As beta2 was being worked on, we discovered use cases where `--fail-swap-on=false` is used but Kubernetes is not utilizing swap.
+Kind e2e tests run kubelet with `--fail-swap-on=false` and the default developer configuration for `hack/local-up-cluster` allows for running developer clusters with swap enabled.

+We need to support the `--fail-swap-on=false` for both cgroup v1 and cgroupv2.
+We will not support KEP-2400 with cgroup v1.
+So when one wants to GA this feature, we need to have a way to disable workloads from using swap while keeping the feature toggle on.
+To address this, we will propose a new field to `MemorySwap` called `NoSwap`.
+This will disable swap usage on the node while keeping the feature active.

+This can address existing use cases where `--fail-swap-on=false` in cgroupv1 and still allow us to turn this feature on.

 #### Security risk

 Enabling swap on a system without encryption poses a security risk, as critical information, such as Kubernetes secrets, may be swapped out to the disk.
 If an unauthorized individual gains access to the disk, they could potentially obtain these secrets.
 To mitigate this risk, it is recommended to use encrypted swap.
 However, handling encrypted swap is not within the scope of kubelet; rather, it is a general OS configuration concern and should be addressed at that level.
 Nevertheless, it is essential to provide documentation that warns users of this potential issue, ensuring they are aware of the potential security implications and can take appropriate steps to safeguard their system.